AlanTeoYueYang/PPI-Network-Analysis/README.md

 Refer to the sample_genes.txt where the first row is the PD related genes and second row is the T2D related genes

+The network is stored in an adjacency matrix, proteins are nodes and links are edges.

 ## Running the algorithm
-The algorithm has to be run on the command line on Ubuntu.
+The algorithm has to be run on the command line.
 The arguments are as follows:

 **positional arguments**: